-The new parish, led by Father John Peacock, celebrated the first Mass on September 15, 1952.
+The new parish celebrated the first Mass on September 15, 1952.
 Volunteer parishioners had moved the pews from the original third floor chapel to the first floor dining rooms that would be transformed into the church.
 But because this site was so close to St. Benedict’s Church, it was determined that Our Lady of Victory should move.
 Father Peacock purchased the land we currently occupy on Wilkens Ave. in 1954; 4 acres from Ascension Parish (which had planned to establish a mission parish on the property) and 10 acres from St. Charles College (now Charlestown).

 The cornerstone of the new church/school building was laid on July 26, 1956.
 In accordance with Archbishop Michael Curley’s focus on education, especially Catholic education, the parish first built a school building, with the intent to build a separate church to be built later on the field across the stream.
-Father Peacock celebrated the first Mass in the temporary church (originally planned as the auditorium for the school) on February 10, 1957, and the school opened in September 1957 for grades 1 through 4.
+The first Mass in the temporary church (originally planned as the auditorium for the school) was celebrated on February 10, 1957, and the school opened in September 1957 for grades 1 through 4.
 The Sisters of Notre Dame de Namur staffed the school, assisted by some lay teachers.
-By 1959, Father Peacock determined that the school needed more classrooms and a multipurpose hall, which opened in 1962.
+By 1959, the school needed more classrooms and a multipurpose hall, which opened in 1962.
 At that time, the school had 16 classrooms, 8 sisters, 6 lay teachers, and approximately 600 students.
 That year also saw the first kindergarten class and the first graduating class from the school.

 When Father Timothy Klunk became pastor in 2000, it was clear that the church was in need of renovation again.
 The pews needed major repairs, and because the cost estimate for this work was $30,000, we were required to apply for approval of the project from the Archdiocese.
 We were told that we should “think bigger,” and that we needed to develop a Master Plan.
 Over the next 2 years, the Pastor, Pastoral Council, Pastoral Staff, Finance Committee, and school Principal worked to develop the Master Plan for the entire parish community.
 They looked closely at all of our facilities and projected the needs for the future.
 Phase 1 of our Master Plan included redesigning the interior of the church and adding a gathering space.
 In 2004, the parish rolled out the “Continuing the Tradition of Victory” fundraising campaign to fund this work; construction began in the summer of 2008.